 Total and respiratory emergency department consultations reduced from week 13.
 Respiratory consultations recovered to levels slightly lower than those preceding the lockdown from week 26.
-The proportion of emergency department consultations coded as confirmed COVID-19 (out of suspected) increased from week 15, peaked at 80% in week 30, after which it declined for 10 weeks.
-Since then it increased peaking at 96% in week 2 of 2021, and is currently decreasing.
+The proportion of emergency department consultations coded as confirmed COVID-19 (out of suspected) increased from week 15, peaked at 80% in week 30, after which it declined for

+10 weeks.
+Since then it increased peaking at 96% in week

+2 of 2021, and is currently decreasing.
 Peak numbers of respiratory emergency department consultations and consultations coded as COVID-19 in the second wave exceeded peak numbers in the first wave.

-Proportion of admissions respiratory or suspected COVID-19 overall remained below threshold until week 21, following which it increased rapidly reaching the very high threshold in week 25 onwards decreasing from week 30, but increased from week 50 to levels higher than the first peak, peaking in week 53 and declining since then.
-By age group, percent admissions respiratory or suspected COVID for 0-4 years, remained below threshold.
+Proportion of admissions respiratory or suspected COVID-19 overall remained below threshold until week 21, following which it increased rapidly reaching the very high threshold in week 25 onwards decreasing from week 30, but increased from week 50 to levels higher than the first peak, peaking in week 53 and declining since then, currently in low threshold.
+By age group, percent admissions respiratory or suspected COVID for 0-4 years, remained below threshold throughout both waves, but has been increasing over the past four weeks.
 Among individuals aged 5-19 years, increased since week 18, reaching moderate levels of activity in week 29, then reducing, briefly touching low level of activity in week 53.
-Among individuals 20-49 years and ≥50 years, percent respiratory admissions continuously increased from week 13, reaching very high level from week 21, dropping since week 29 but increasing to very high threshold from week 49 and peaking at higher levels than in the previous peak, peaking in week 53 then decreasing, but remaining in very high threshold.
+Among individuals 20-49 years and ≥50 years, percent respiratory admissions continuously increased from week 13, reaching very high level from week 21, dropping since week 29 but increasing to very high threshold from week 49 and peaking in week 53 at higher levels than in the previous peak, then decreasing, and currently in low threshold.

 Proportion of outpatient (general practitioner) consultations respiratory or suspected COVID-19 overall increased from week 11, peaking in week 13 then dropping well below the threshold, increased again crossing the seasonal threshold in week 25, peaked in week 28 and has dropped below threshold from week 31, and rose above threshold again in week 49, peaking in week 53.
-Among individuals aged 20-49 years and ≥50 years, percent outpatient visits (general practitioner) breached seasonal threshold in week 25, peaked in week 28 at moderate levels for individuals aged 20-49 years and at low levels for individuals aged ≥50 years, both dropped below threshold, but Increased reaching low threshold in week 49, and peaking in week to below threshold from week 34, but increased to very high levels peaking in week 53.
-By age group, percent emergency department visits showed similar trends, briefly breached the seasonal threshold in age group 5-19 years and reaching very high levels in individuals aged 20-49 years and \geq 50 years, dropped to low threshold, but increased from week 49 with adults (20-49 years and \geq 50 years) reaching very high levels exceeding the previous level reached in week 53, and then decreasing, currently in low threshold.
+Among individuals aged 20-49 years and ≥50 years, percent outpatient visits (general practitioner) breached seasonal threshold in week 25, peaked in week 28 at moderate levels for individuals aged 20-49 years and at low levels for individuals aged ≥50 years, both dropped below threshold, but Increased reaching low threshold in week 49, and peaking in week 1 of 2021, currently below threshold.
+In children <5 years consultations have increased over the past three to four weeks to low transmission, possibly related to increasing circulation of RSV and/or other respiratory viruses.

+Proportion of emergency department consultations respiratory or suspected COVID-19 overall dropped from week 13 during the lockdown but then increased from week 23 reaching very high levels in week 28, decreased to below threshold from week 34, but increased to very high levels peaking in week 53, and decreased to below threshold again.
+By age group, percent emergency department visits showed similar trends, briefly breached the seasonal threshold in age group 5-19 years and reaching very high levels in individuals aged 20-49 years and ≥50 years, dropped to low threshold, but increased from week 49 with adults (20-49 years and ≥50 years) reaching very high levels exceeding the previous level reached in week 53, and then decreasing, currently below threshold.